-Fully managed devices with work profiles are for Government-furnished devices used for both work and personal purposes.
+Work profiles on company-owned devices are for Government-furnished devices used for both work and personal purposes.
 The organization still manages the entire device; however, the separation of work data and apps into a work profile allows organizations to enforce two separate sets of policies.
 For example: